shallinan1/shallinan1.github.io/transformers.md

     The weights "fan out" from $D$ inputs to $M$ neurons in the forward pass.
 To propagate gradients backward, you "fan in" from $M$ neurons back to $D$ inputs.
 Same weights, opposite direction.

 5) What causes the vanishing/exploding gradient problem?
 How do ReLU and residual connections help?
+6) Why does weight initialization matter?
+What do Xavier and He initialization do?

+    Bad initialization causes vanishing/exploding gradients before training even starts.
+If weights are too small, activations shrink layer by layer; too large, they explode.

+    **Xavier (Glorot) initialization:** $W \sim \mathcal{N}(0, \frac{1}{n_{in}})$ or $\mathcal{N}(0, \frac{2}{n_{in} + n_{out}})$.
+Designed for tanh/sigmoid — keeps variance ~1 through layers.

+    **He initialization:** $W \sim \mathcal{N}(0, \frac{2}{n_{in}})$.
+Designed for ReLU — accounts for ReLU killing half the activations (hence the 2×).

+    The key insight: variance of layer output depends on (variance of weights) × (fan-in).
+These schemes set weight variance to counteract fan-in, keeping activations stable.

-5) What are residual (skip) connections and how do they help information and gradients flow through deep networks?
+7) What are residual (skip) connections and how do they help gradients flow through deep networks?
-6) What is the universal approximation theorem and what are its practical limitations?
+8) What is the universal approximation theorem and what are its practical limitations?

 #### Graph Neural Networks

-1) Derive the message passing update rule.
-How do nodes aggregate information from neighbors?
-2) What is over-smoothing in deep GNNs?
-Why does it happen?
+1) What is the core idea of GNNs?
+What is the over-smoothing problem in deep GNNs?

-3) How do you handle variable-sized graphs in batched training?
+    GNNs learn node representations by aggregating information from neighbors.
+Each layer updates a node's embedding by combining its current embedding with a summary (sum, mean, max) of its neighbors' embeddings.
+This is "message passing."

+    **Over-smoothing:** As you stack more layers, each node's representation incorporates information from increasingly distant neighbors.
+After many layers, all nodes converge to similar representations — they've "seen" the whole graph and lost local structure.
+This limits GNN depth (typically 2-4 layers work best).

 ### Optimization Algorithms